 However, the true impact is never felt until one is informed of a family member succumbing to this virus.
 The reality of change truly sinks in the moment one is informed about the loss, yet is unable to effectively grieve or say a final goodbye.

 The only way forward from that grief is to focus on what is important.
 For many governments and employers, it is to keep its people and employees safe from infection.
 In times of crisis, we are fortunate that we are in an industry that can contribute to alleviating the distress faced by the world.

 Many countries battling COVID-19 have designated supply chain and logistics as essential services, prioritising the transport of essential supplies.
 Accordingly, many logistics service providers are working tirelessly to ensure that services are provided with minimal disruption.
 IT teams across the world have ensured that staff are provided with mobile devices and digital tools so that they are able to operate remotely while carrying out their Emergency Response Plans.

-Many organisations are scrambling to ensure that operations can continue effectively with teams working remotely.
+Many organisations are scrambling to ensure that operations can continue effectively with teams working remotely, including updating their hiring processes, training procedures and onboarding software.
 These are examples of the many changes that have been put in place in the space of four to six weeks, and will continue to evolve as time goes on.
 In Malaysia, many are experiencing this as the country goes into its second week of Movement Control Order.

 The science of management

 As governments and employers are forced to manage crisis in times of great change, managers and leaders need to become key executioners.
 This is a challenge in itself as traditional managers are used to being in control of their subordinates, giving instructions and directions rather than executing tasks themselves.

 More often than not, this can only be done effectively when employees and employers are in the same working space.
 This drastically changes in a situation where everyone is forced to work from home.
 Furthermore, the cost of resources doesn’t change.